Compare Payment Gateway Quotes

 EMV (Europay, MasterCard and Visa) technology aims to combat counterfeit fraud and enhance the security of in-person card transactions.
 EMV cards use a microprocessor chip to store and process the data securely.
 Each transaction generates a unique cryptographic code that validates the transaction.
 This code may be retrieved using a decryption key.

 While card tokenisation enhances the security of digital transactions such as e-commerce shopping, EMV technology comes into play during in-person transactions like POS systems.
-The choice of implementation will depend on your nature of business.
+The choice of implementation will depend on the nature of the business.
 You can choose either or even a combination of both.

-ComparedBusiness links you with payment gateway providers in the UK that provide card tokenisation services.
-Just submit your requirements in under 2 minutes and we will get back to you with quotes from them.
+ComparedBusiness UK links you with payment gateway providers in the UK that provide card tokenisation services.
+Just submit your requirements in under 2 minutes, and we will get back to you with quotes from them.
 This will cost you nothing.

 FAQs